Call Now

 Reclarifies your most important points.
 Presupposing the Reply Brief is sound, the Appellate is still afforded the last word.
 This, again, gives you the opportunity to argue in reply to the Appellee’s Brief why his or her argument is flawed or misguided to the issues before the Court.
 Thus, the final argument the Court of Appeals will review is that in the Appellant’s Reply Brief.

 While there are times it may not make sense to file a reply brief, in most cases, it is a prudent use of legal resources.
 In deciding to authorize your appellate counsel to file a Reply Brief you should talk through the strengths and weaknesses of such, as well as any potential harm a Reply Brief could do to your appeal.
 These are thus the central considerations you need to discuss with your appellant counsel in determining whether to file a Reply Brief.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle appeals of all types from all final orders from the trial courts in Indiana’s ninety-two (92) counties.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle appeals of all types from all final orders from the trial courts in Indiana’s ninety-two (92) counties.
 This blog is written for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Indiana Rule of Appellate Procedure 45(B)(3).